Allal al-Fassi: Exile

 After riots broke out throughout Morocco in 1937 in response to the French attempting to reroute the water supply of the Meknes area to irrigate French farms, Allal al-Fassi was exiled to Gabon.
-In one document, the French justified the exile by accusing al-Fassi of conspiring to overthrow the protectorate to crown himself king.
+The French justified the exile by accusing al-Fassi of conspiring to overthrow the protectorate to crown himself king.
 This was unlikely as al-Fassi had not made demands for independence at this point nor was he opposed to the monarchy.
 It is more likely he was exiled because his opposition to the French caused political instability.
-He also spent some of his exile in the Congo.

-Despite being exiled, he still managed to maintain his influence over the nationalist movement.
-Scholar Ian Shaw says "His years of exile had given him the mystique of political martyrdom".
+He also spent part of his exile in the Congo.
+Despite his exile, he continued to exert influence over the nationalist movement.
+The scholar Ian Shaw says "His years of exile had given him the mystique of political martyrdom".
 He was isolated during this exile only being allowed to speak to his father but that too was restricted.
-During al-Fassi's exile, Charles de Gaulle was in contact with him starting from 1941.
-De Gaulle aimed to use al-Fassi in a coup against the Vichy government in Morocco to bring it to the Free French fold but De Gaulle eventually broke off contact.
-The Istiqlal Party was founded in January 1944 by former members of the Kutla.
-This party submitted their manifesto for independence although al-Fassi did not sign it.
-Allal al-Fassi was given the "purely honorary" role of zaʿīm of the Istiqlal.
+During al-Fassi's exile, starting from 1941, Charles de Gaulle entered into contact with him hoping to use al-Fassi in a coup against the Vichy government in Morocco to bring it to the Free French fold.
+However, out of suspicion that al-Fassi was in contact with a foreign power, De Gaulle broke off this contact.